lsst-sqre/squash-deployment/README.md

 TLS termination is implemented in the [squash-api](https://github.com/lsst-sqre/squash-api), [squash-bokeh](https://github.com/lsst-sqre/squash-bokeh) and [squash-dash](https://github.com/lsst-sqre/squash-dash) microservices to secure traffic on the `*.lsst.codes` domain.

-Download the `lsst-certs.git` repo from the [lsst-square Dropbox folder](https://www.dropbox.com/home/lsst-sqre), it has the SSL key and certificates for the `*.lsst.codes` domain name.
+The SSL key and certificates for the `*.lsst.codes` domain name can be downloaded from this bare repo at [lsst-certs](https://www.dropbox.com/home/lsst-sqre/lsst-certs.git):

-NOTE: if you are not SQuaRE you'll need help from a member of the team to access this folder.
+NOTE: If you are not SQuaRE you'll need help from a member of the team to access this folder.
+You'll have to sign in to Dropbox to download the `lsst-certs.git`, make sure it is in the current directory and is unziped.

 Then use the following command to create the `tls-certs` secret.

 ```